-Buildings damaged after storms rip through Texas City overnight
+Hundreds of families displaced after tornado rips through Texas City overnight

 A convenience store in Texas City was demolished and residents at a nearby apartment complex are now displaced after storms moved through the area last night. @KPRC2 pic.twitter.com/VM9yB3QRS7— Brittany Jeffers (@KPRC2BrittanyJ) January 7, 2021

-“It sounded like a freight train coming thru and by the time I tried to get the door shut, it was sucking me out the door,” said Vineyard.
+“It sounded like a freight train coming thru and by the time I tried to get the door shut, it was sucking me out the door,” Vineyard said.
 “My son had to grab me and pull me back in and stuff was flying, glass shattering and people were screaming.”

 Nearby Calvin Vincent Early Childhood and Kohfeldt Elementary canceled classes on Thursday.